What is Dental Sedation?

 - Fast effect

-- When nitrous oxide is used, the environment is polluted, with intravenous sedation, it is excluded
+- When nitrous oxide is used, the environment is polluted, and with intravenous sedation, it is excluded

 What Happens After Sedation?